AtlasOfLivingAustralia/biocache-store/README.md

 ## Releases

-For a list of release [click here](https://github.com/AtlasOfLivingAustralia/biocache-store/releases) For a list of built releases, see [here](http://nexus.ala.org.au/#nexus-search;quick~biocache-store)
+For a list of releases [click here](https://github.com/AtlasOfLivingAustralia/biocache-store/releases) For a list of built releases, see [here](http://nexus.ala.org.au/#nexus-search;quick~biocache-store)